Delphier/radstudio/README.md

 It can drive `MSBuild` to build `.dproj`/`.cbproj` project files as well as `.groupproj` project groups, using the correct toolchain environment (`rsvars.bat` / `rsvars64.bat`) for a chosen version, architecture, and platform.

-It can also invoke the Delphi command-line compilers (`DCC32.exe`, `DCC64.exe`, `DCCARM64EC.exe`) directly, compile resource script files, and read or update the IDE's registry-backed environment variables and search paths.
+It can also invoke the Delphi command-line compilers (`DCC32.exe`, `DCC64.exe`, `DCCARM64EC.exe`) directly, compile resource script files, compile, install and register/unregister packages, and read or update the IDE's registry-backed environment variables and search paths.

 RAD Studio CLI detects whether the targeted installation actually supports command-line compilation (Community and Trial editions typically don't), and both the `build` command and the direct `dcc32`/`dcc64`/`dccarm64ec` compiler commands automatically fall back to driving `bds.exe` instead when it doesn't — avoiding the "This version of the product does not support command line compiling" prompt without any extra flags.